pgiani/clean_logs/README.md

 Lines 1 and 2 generated the same <span style="color:blue  "> output </span> title on the to of the group and because we only have one object or array the group is open by default

-Line 3 Generates a title on the top and each object is on a separated group with a number indication the leght of the object.
+Line 3 generates a title on the top and each object is on a separated group with a number indication the leght of the object.

 ![](./images/title.png)